 Shenks Ferry is renowned as one of the most impressive wildflower sanctuaries in the eastern United States.
 Tucked into the river hills of southern Lancaster County, over 70 species of wildflowers and 50 species of birds make their home in this sheltered ravine cut by Grub Creek.
 This preserve has a relatively flat and smooth one-mile trail that makes it welcome to visitors not familiar with hiking.

 Conoy Wetlands Nature Preserve

 You can hike or bike the Northwest River Trail to reach this unique preserve situated along the Susquehanna River.
 The wetland and forest habitat make this a great place for bird watching.
 You can also visit what is thought to be the first publicly accessible forest garden in Pennsylvania!
 Discover how a farm field was restored to more natural floodplain habitat using native species that both produce food for wildlife and humans (if there is any left)!

-From the main parking area, you can begin you a short out and back to rocky cliff with an incredible view of the Susquehanna or a 2.4 mile loop hike named in honor of the late Ralph Goodno, former Lancaster Conservancy president.
-The hike through both preserves features pristine streams, beautiful wildflowers, and great opportunities for bird watch in two restored meadows.
+From the main parking area, you can begin a short hike out and back to a rocky cliff with an incredible view of the Susquehanna or a 2.4-mile loop hike named in honor of the late Ralph Goodno, former Lancaster Conservancy president.
+The hike through both preserves features pristine streams, beautiful wildflowers, and great opportunities for bird watching in two restored meadows.